As a motivational speaker, Kia Wells believes it’s important to surround herself with positive energy. One of those sources is her own mother.

 “And sometimes I’d like to stay in contact with them,” she continued.
 “I may give them a phone call or a text message just to say, ‘Hey you may feel that no one hears or no one is there, but I’m going to take the time out of my schedule to just check on you and make sure you’re okay.'”

 Moments like these are what keeps Kia continuing what she does best: motivating people for their successes.
-With Her Sensible Budget, women can not only empower themselves financially but also find someone they can rely on.
+Women can not only empower themselves financially but also find someone they can rely on.

 The Future of Connection for Women